Cartesian Linguistics

-The term Cartesian linguistics was coined by Noam Chomsky in his book Cartesian Linguistics: A Chapter in the History of Rationalist Thought (1966).
-The adjective "Cartesian" pertains to René Descartes, a prominent 17th-century philosopher.
+Cartesian Linguistics: A Chapter in the History of Rationalist Thought is a 1966 book by Noam Chomsky.
+Chomsky coined term Cartesian linguistics in the book – the adjective "Cartesian" pertains to René Descartes, a prominent 17th-century philosopher.
 As well as Descartes, Chomsky surveys other examples of rationalist thought in 17th-century linguistics, in particular the Port-Royal Grammar (1660), which foreshadows some of his own ideas concerning universal grammar.

 Chomsky traces the development of linguistic theory from Descartes to Wilhelm von Humboldt, that is, from the period of the Enlightenment directly up to Romanticism.
 According to Chomsky, the central doctrine of Cartesian Linguistics is that the general features of grammatical structure are common to all languages and reflect certain fundamental properties of the mind.
 The book was written with the purpose of deepening "our understanding of the nature of language and the mental processes and structures that underlie its use and acquisition".

 Chomsky wished to shed light on these underlying structures of the human language, and subsequently whether one can infer the nature of an organism from its language.

 Chomsky's book received mostly unfavorable reviews.
 Critics argued that "Cartesian linguistics" fails both as a methodological conception and as a historical phenomenon.
 These argue that Chomsky makes false interpretations of classical philosophy, and that, despite his claims, his idea does not represent the tradition of rationalist philosophy.